HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 | Whether Reload is valid or not | Yes |
 | Min Compatible Version | 2.5.3.1 |

-**Role of parameter:**
+**Parameter Effect:**

 drBakUrl, drBakUsername and drBakPassword are supporting parameters, which are used for the high availability functions of ConfigDB in the DR center.
 When the DR center is switched to be the current active center, if the ConfigDB is highly available, the information of the corresponding slave ConfigDB needs to be set and the replication relation of the master-slave ConfigDB instances should be normal, and the master-slave ConfigDB instances should be mutually standby.
 When the DR center is switched to be the current active center, the master ConfigDB will automatically switch to the slave ConfigDB in the case of failure.
-At this time, for the high availability switching of the ConfigDB, you can refer to the description of parameters [bakUrl，bakUsername，bakPassword](#bakurl-bakusername-bakpassword) of the slave ConfigDB in the master center.
+At this time, for the high availability switching of the ConfigDB, you can refer to the description of parameters [bakUrl, bakUsername, bakPassword](#bakurl-bakusername-bakpassword) of the slave ConfigDB in the master center.

 ```xml
 <property name="drBakUrl">jdbc:mysql://192.168.240.77:3316/hotdb_config</property><!-- Slave ConfigDB address of DR center -->